-According to Accenture, the use of wearable devices shifts from fitness trackers towards health management with telemedicine gaining a new level in remote health monitoring.
+According to Accenture, the use of wearable devices shifts from fitness trackers towards health management, with telemedicine gaining a new level in remote health monitoring.

-IoT-powered devices can be applied for measuring
+IoT-powered devices can be applied to measure the following:

-- levels of sugar,
+- Levels of sugar;

-- falls from a chair or a sofa
+- Falls from a chair or a sofa;